Bontempogianpaolo1/Bontempogianpaolo1.github.io/content/publication/iciap23_buffermil/index.md

 ---
-title: 'An example conference paper'
+title: 'Buffer-MIL: Robust Multi-instance Learning with a Buffer-Based Approach'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Luca Lumetti
+  - Angelo Porrello
+  - Federico Bolelli
+  - Simone Calderara
-  - Robert Ford
+  - Elisa Ficarra

 # Author notes (optional)
 author_notes:
-  - 'Equal contribution'
-  - 'Equal contribution'

-date: '2013-07-01T00:00:00Z'
+date: '2033-09-05T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).